Translation-Symmetric Market: Enabling Incentive Compatibility For DER Aggregation: Hierarchical Market Framework

 \section{Hierarchical Market Framework}

 To illustrate our core concept, we first present a standardized market model for VPPs aggregating distributed resources to participate in higher-level markets.
-At the upper level, VPPs submit bids, clear, and settle with the wholesale market, while inside each VPP the operation optimization and DER profit allocation are likewise modeled as a clearing and settlement process, ensuring a consistent formulation across layers.
+At the upper level, VPPs submit bids and settle with the wholesale market, while inside each VPP, operation optimization and DER profit allocation are modeled with an analogous clearing-and-settlement structure, ensuring a consistent formulation across layers.
 These markets may include energy trading, frequency regulation, reserve services, ramping capability, and other ancillary services.
 We refer to these different market types collectively as services, denoted by the index $s \in \mathcal{S}$, where $\mathcal{S}$ represents the set of services.
-The market employs a marginal pricing mechanism, where the dual variables of service demand constraints in the market-clearing problem determine service prices.
+The market employs a marginal pricing mechanism, where the dual variables of service demand constraints in the VPP--DER interaction problem determine service prices.
 Let $\mathcal{V}$ denote the set of VPPs, indexed by $v \in \mathcal{V}$.
 Each VPP aggregates distributed energy resources, which we refer to as units, indexed by $u \in \mathcal{U}_v$.
 Although the framework can be extended to support multi-level nested hierarchical structures, we first formulate the model using a three-level structure (system level, VPP level, and unit level) for clarity of presentation.
 The generalized multi-level formulation will be presented in the next section.